Amravias21/Bike_Buyers_Analysis/README.md

-# BikeBuyers Dashboard
+# Bike Purchase Dashboard Dataset

-## Overview

-This repository contains a dataset with details of 1000 users from various backgrounds, focusing on whether they purchased a bike or not.
-The dataset is intended for use in building a dashboard using Google Sheets.
-The data includes columns such as ID, Marital Status, Gender, Income, Children, Education, Occupation, Home Owner, Cars, Commute Distance, Region, Age, and Purchased Bike.
-Some NA (Null/Empty) values have been intentionally injected into the dataset, and the goal is to perform data cleaning, exploration, and visualization to help business stakeholders make informed decisions.
+This repository contains a dataset comprising details of 1000 users from diverse backgrounds, focusing on whether they purchased a bike or not.
+The dataset is specifically curated for building a dashboard using Google Sheets.
+It includes essential columns such as ID, Marital Status, Gender, Income, Children, Education, Occupation, Home Owner, Cars, Commute Distance, Region, Age, and Purchased Bike.
+Additionally, intentional null/empty values have been injected into the dataset to simulate real-world data scenarios.

-## Dashboard Features
+## Objective

-### 1. Bar Chart (Marital Status)

-**Question:** How does the count of bike purchases vary among different marital statuses?
-Are married individuals more likely to purchase bikes?

-### 2. Bar Chart (Gender)

-**Question:** Build a bar graph to compare the count of male and female customers.
-Does gender influence bike purchases, and if so, to what extent?

-### 3. Histogram (Income)

-**Question:** What is the distribution of income among bike buyers?
-Are there specific income brackets that show a higher likelihood of bike purchases?

-### 4. Histogram (Age)

-**Question:** Create a histogram to understand the age distribution of bike buyers.
-Are certain age groups more inclined to purchase bikes?

-### 5. Box Plot (Income)

-**Question:** Identify outliers in the income distribution of bike buyers.
-Are there any extreme income values, and how might they impact purchasing behavior?

-### 6. Pie Chart (Region)

-**Question:** Represent the distribution of bike purchases by region using a pie chart.
-Are there regions where bike purchases are notably higher?

-### 7. Scatter Plot (Income vs. Age)

-**Question:** Create a scatter plot to investigate the relationship between income and age.
-Do individuals with higher incomes tend to be in specific age groups?

-### 8. Stacked Bar Chart (Marital Status & Gender)

-**Question:** How does the distribution of bike purchases differ when considering both marital status and gender simultaneously?
-Are there notable patterns?

-### 9. Correlation Heatmap (Numeric Variables)

-**Question:** Use a heatmap to visualize the correlation matrix between numeric variables.
-What variables show a strong correlation, and how might this influence purchasing behavior?
+The primary objective of this dataset is to facilitate data cleaning, exploration, and visualization, ultimately aiding business stakeholders in making informed decisions regarding bike sales strategies.

 ## Usage

-1. Download the dataset (`BikeBuyers_Dataset.csv`) from this repository.
-2. Open Google Sheets and import the dataset.
-3. Follow the dashboard suggestions listed above to create visualizations and answer the associated questions.

-Feel free to explore additional visualizations and analyses to gain deeper insights into the dataset and enhance decision-making for business stakeholders.
-If you encounter any issues or have suggestions for improvement, please feel free to open an issue or contribute to the repository.

-Happy analyzing! 🚴‍♂️📊
+This dataset is intended for use in Google Sheets to build a dashboard.
+Users can import the dataset into Google Sheets and utilize various functions and features of Google Sheets to clean, explore, and visualize the data.

+## Dataset Details

+- **ID:** Unique identifier for each user.
+- **Marital Status:** Marital status of the user.
+- **Gender:** Gender of the user.
+- **Income:** Income level of the user.
+- **Children:** Number of children the user has.
+- **Education:** Educational qualification of the user.
+- **Occupation:** Occupation of the user.
+- **Home Owner:** Indicates whether the user owns a home or not.
+- **Cars:** Number of cars owned by the user.
+- **Commute Distance:** Distance of the user's commute.
+- **Region:** Geographic region of the user.
+- **Age:** Age of the user.
+- **Purchased Bike:** Binary variable indicating whether the user purchased a bike Yes(1) or No (0).

+## Data Cleaning and Exploration

+The dataset may contain null/empty values, which should be handled appropriately during data cleaning.
+Exploratory data analysis techniques can be applied to gain insights into the relationships between different variables and the likelihood of bike purchases based on various demographic factors.

+## Visualization

+Visualizing the data through charts, graphs, and tables can provide a clearer understanding of patterns and trends, aiding in decision-making processes.

+## Contributions

+Contributions to improve the dataset, add new features, or enhance the documentation are welcome.
+Please fork the repository, make your changes, and submit a pull request.

+## License

+This dataset is provided under the [MIT License](LICENSE), allowing for unrestricted use, modification, and distribution.

+## Credits

+This dataset was curated under the guidance and mentorship of Rushikesh Konapure.
+Special thanks to Rushikesh Konapure and PrepInsta for their valuable insights and support throughout the project.